vighneshiyer/research-notes/multi-level-sim/tasks.md

 - [ ] Eliminate stdout prints during tidalsim run
   - For each source of stdout/stderr prints, redirect them into a log file
 - [ ] Use spike's `--log=<name>` command line flag to dump a log to file without shell redirection
+- [ ] Add log files to record wall time for each step of the flow
+- [ ] Interpolate / scale golden sim trace to interval length of the tidalsim run
 - [ ] Read LiveSim paper again
     - Focus on how they do offline trace clustering
 - [ ] Add additional caching hash based on simulator hash